-One to one skateboarding tuition, group tuition, after school workshops and skate camps
+One to one skateboarding coaching, group coaching, after school workshops and skate camps

 Indoor and outdoor skate trips; learner video premiers and skateboarding competitions.